 Venture into the entire world as His witnesses

-Equip believers for ministry and encourage Christian fellowship
+Equip believers for ministry and encourage Christian service

 Although Southern Baptists are not a creedal people, a statement of generally-held convictions called “The Baptist Faith and Message” serves as a guide to understanding who we are.
 Copies are available at First Baptist Church and all Southern Baptist churches.
 The topics here provide only a brief, partial summary.

 The Holy Bible was written by men divinely inspired and is God’s revelation of Himself to man.
 It is a perfect treasure of divine instruction.
 It has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.

 There is one and only one living and true God.
 The eternal God reveals Himself to us as Father, Son, and Holy Spirit, with distinct personal attributes but without division of nature, essence, or being.

 God the Father

 God as Father reigns with providential care over His universe, His creatures, and the stream of humanity according to the purposes of His grace.
 God is Father in truth to those who become children of God through faith in Jesus Christ.